About the Zoning Commission

 The application to request a zoning change can be found in the Agendas & Resources..
 After you submit your application, Development Services will assign a case manager to guide you through the process.

 The Zoning Commission holds a public hearing twice monthly on the first and third Tuesday at 1 p.m. in the Board Room located at 1901 S. Alamo.
-For information on the Zoning Commission meetings, contact Veronica Hernandez.
+For information on the Zoning Commission meetings, contact Zoning Commission Liaison.
 All meetings are open to the public.
+Zoning Commission notices, similar to sample below, are mailed out to alert the public of upcoming hearings.

 We encourage citizens to attend the public hearings.
 If you are unable to attend, you can submit comments for the Zoning Commission to consider.
-Public comments regarding an agenda item may be submitted in writing to the assigned Case Manager either by mail, hand-delivery, or email Veronica Hernandez.
+Public comments regarding an agenda item may be submitted in writing to the assigned Case Manager either by mail, hand-delivery, or email Zoning Commission Liaison.

 The Zoning Commission is an 11-member body appointed by the City Council and the Mayor for a two-year term.